 Frequently asked questions about Gamification

-What does Gamification mean in digital marketing?
+What is Gamification used for in digital marketing?